BestTimesToVisit.com Logo

 Quebec City Ramparts Stroll & Secret Passage

-Walk the iconic city walls at sunset, enjoying breathtaking views of the St. Lawrence River.
-Then, seek out the hidden, less-traveled passages and staircases tucked within the ramparts for a unique perspective of the city's history and architecture.
-Bring a camera to capture the magical light and charming details.
+Walk the historic city walls at sunset, enjoying breathtaking views of the St. Lawrence River.
+Then, discover a hidden, less-traveled passageway like the "Passage de la Citadelle" for a unique perspective on the city's fortifications.
+Wear comfortable shoes!

-If visiting during winter, experience the magic of the Hôtel de Glace, a breathtaking hotel sculpted entirely from ice and snow.
-Marvel at the intricate ice carvings, sip a drink from an ice glass, and even spend a night in a sub-zero suite for an unforgettable adventure.
+If visiting in winter, experience a night or two at the Hôtel de Glace, a magical hotel sculpted entirely from ice and snow.
+Bundle up, enjoy the ice slides, and savor a cocktail served in an ice glass.
 Book well in advance!

 Petit-Champlain District Charm & Boutique Shopping